ysyk2021/the-promotable-executive-techniques-for-building-leadership-skills-for-career-growth/src/chapter-6-2.md

-Chapter 6: Decision Making and Problem Solving: Analyzing Problems and Identifying Solutions
+Analyzing Problems and Identifying Solutions
 ============================================================================================

 Effective problem-solving skills are critical to leadership success.
 In this chapter, we will discuss techniques for analyzing problems and identifying solutions.